 Chair (Figure 8) The result of the algorithm is also good.
 The pair is actually an easy one, since it avoids most of the difficulties encountered in stereovision (lots of textures, a few reflections; compare with the next example).
 However, one can see on this example that the quantification of the disparity (the algorithm can only produce pixel disparity map) is a limitation of the method.
 Indeed the disparities on the chair (e.g.) are expected to be smoother than the estimated ones.
 Notice the thin bands of occluded pixels at the left of disparity level sets on the seat.
-In a way this is disturbing because these erroneous occlusions display a similarity with the real ones.
-To understand this somehow troubling phenomenon, consider for example a mainly uniform patch in the image whose real disparity map is slanted, as in Figure 9.
-If a = b + 1, the combined effect of quantization
+In a way this is

-(a) Chair (left image)
+(a) Chair (left image) (b) R